Rahulr16184/my-portfolio/README.md

 - **Database:** [**Firebase Firestore**](https://firebase.google.com/docs/firestore) (for storing portfolio data)
 - **Icons:** [**Lucide React**](https://lucide.dev/)
 - **Image Hosting (Optional):** Integrated with Cloudinary for dynamic image uploads.

-## Deployment

-Your portfolio is ready to be deployed on the web.
-For detailed instructions on how to get your site live, please refer to the `DEPLOYMENT_GUIDE.md` file included in this project.